lucasfcosta/blog/_posts/2022-06-01-ux-patterns-cli-tools.md

 <img style="margin-bottom: -18px; max-height: 500px;" src="/assets/cli-ux/loading-indicators.gif" alt="Docker's loading indicator when pulling an image.
 It shows which layers it's pulling, extracting, and how far along the process it is.">
 <center><i>Docker's loading indicator when pulling an image.
 It shows which layers it's pulling, extracting, and how far along the process it is.</i></center>

 It tells me exactly what it's doing at a granular level.
 I know which layers it's downloading and how far from completion each download process is.
-Because downloading images is usually a long process, even when users have fast internet connections, these loading indicators make them more likely to keep waiting.
+Because downloading images is usually a long process, even when users have fast internet connections, these loading indicators make people more likely to keep waiting.

 Had Docker had no loading indicators, I'd be left wondering whether it's doing anything, and I'd probably cancel the `pull` process before it finishes, even though it'd be making progress at a decent speed.